A story which has shaped our time more than any other.

 Such an arête individual is personified by Odysseus in Homer’s two famous poems, the Illiad, and the Odessy.
 Odysseus represented everything the Greeks liked in a man.
 He was a cunning, natural leader, and someone whose brilliance and all around versatility was matched by no other.
 The idea for wheeling the wooden horse into Troy?
 That was Odysseus.

-It was within this culture that the world’s first 'philosopher-scientists' began to question whether it was only the Gods who had a permanent existence in the Universe.
-That is, they sought to find an Immortal Principle; something other than the Gods that would last forever in the world around them.
-As this first group sought to generally find the Immortal Principle in the physical world they have come to be known as the Cosmologists.
+It was within this culture that the world’s first philosophers began to question whether it was only the Gods who had a permanent existence in the Universe.
+That is, they sought to find the Immortal Principle in the world around them and so were known as the Cosmologists.

 Amongst the Cosmologists was Thales, the first recorded philosopher who said that Water was fundamental to all things.
 While, Pythagoras called it Number and so was the first to call the Immortal Principle something non-material.
 Heraclitus said that it was Fire and that the Immortal Principle included Change as well; while contrarily Parmenides lead a group of philosophers who claimed that Appearances and Change were an illusion.